bazelbuild/rules_python/README.md

 install_deps()
 ```

+#### pip rules

 Note that since `pip_parse` is a repository rule and therefore executes pip at WORKSPACE-evaluation time, Bazel has no
 information about the Python toolchain and cannot enforce that the interpreter
 used to invoke pip matches the interpreter used to run `py_binary` targets.
 By
 default, `pip_parse` uses the system command `"python3"`.
 This can be overridden by passing the
 `python_interpreter` attribute or `python_interpreter_target` attribute to `pip_parse`.

 You can have multiple `pip_parse`s in the same workspace.
-This will create multiple external repos that have no relation to
-one another, and may result in downloading the same wheels multiple times.
+This will create multiple external repos that have no relation to one another, and may result in downloading the same wheels multiple times.

 As with any repository rule, if you would like to ensure that `pip_parse` is
 re-executed in order to pick up a non-hermetic change to your environment (e.g.,